Nishchal-29/Speaker-Conditioned-Target-KWS/docs/ax.md

 The final decision is made by a learned **Neural Comparator**.

 ### What it compares
-It compares the enrolled keyword template with the live keyword embedding, after conditioning.
+It compares the enrolled keyword template with the live keyword embedding after conditioning.

 ### Why not use only cosine similarity
-A static similarity score is simple, but it is not flexible enough to learn complex noisy cases.
-A small neural comparator can learn patterns like:
+A static similarity score is simple, but it is not flexible enough to learn difficult noisy cases.
+A small neural comparator can learn:

 - when to trust a dimension,
 - when to down-weight noisy features,
-- when two embeddings are truly matching,
+- when two embeddings truly match,
 - and when the match is only superficial.

-### Why training from scratch was important
-Because the comparator is tightly tied to our model design, we trained the whole architecture from scratch so this module could learn the final match decision in the same feature space used by the rest of the system.

 ---

+## 11. Quad-State Training Dataset for FiLM + Neural Comparator

+This was one of the most important design choices in the final stage.

+We used a specially designed **quad-state dataset** so the FiLM + Neural Comparator module could learn all important combinations of speaker and word correctness.

+### The four cases

+1. **True word, true speaker**
+   - The correct keyword spoken by the correct enrolled speaker.
+   - This is the positive trigger case.

+2. **True word, false speaker**
+   - The correct keyword spoken by a different speaker.
+   - This teaches the system to reject imposters even if the word is correct.

+3. **False word, true speaker**
+   - A wrong or phonetically similar word spoken by the enrolled speaker.
+   - This teaches the system not to trigger on the right voice alone.

+4. **False word, false speaker**
+   - Wrong word spoken by the wrong speaker.
+   - This is the easiest negative case, but it is still important for stability.

+### Why this dataset mattered
+This quad-state setup forced the FiLM conditioning and Neural Comparator to learn the actual decision boundary of the task.
+The model could not simply memorize “speaker correct” or “keyword correct.”
+It had to learn the interaction between both.

+### Practical effect
+This made the final decision module much more reliable, especially on confusing near-matches and noisy utterances.

+---

-## 11. End-to-End Training Flow
+## 12. End-to-End Training Flow

 ```mermaid
 flowchart TD